willdurand/containers/yacs/README.md

 This script loops forever and prints a message every second, unless it receives a `SIGTERM` signal, in which case it exits with a status equal to `123`.

-Now we can create a new container with the `yacr` runtime (the default):
+Now we can manually execute `yacs` (the shim) to create a new container with the `yacr` runtime (the default).
+This step is usually performed by a container manager.

 ```
 $ yacs --bundle=/tmp/alpine-bundle --container-id=alpine-1